Quick tips for buying a used car

-Another great source to use would be the Kelley Blue Book.
-The Kelley Blue Book is used to determine the fair market value of the car.
+Another source to use would be the Kelley Blue Book, which is used to determine the fair market value of the car.
 You can get a copy of this book at a bookstore, the library, or the Kelley Blue Book website.

 How should I "test" the seller to make sure I'm getting a good deal?